 Not for beginnersJul 18, 2013

-Definitely make a mockup before you cut expensive fabrics like flax linen (sigh)... and then save the mockup because you'll never want to screw with it again.
+Definitely make a mockup before you cut pricey fabrics like flax linen (sigh)... and then save the mockup because you'll never want to screw with it again.

 They are probably the best, most historically-accurate patterns you'll find - just, frustrating until you figure it out.

 Horrible experience.Jun 21, 2013

 By Diane Bava